 Psoriasis should NOT be considered just a skin condition.
 It falls into the autoimmune category and has important implications for the rest of the body.
 People with psoriasis MUST address the immune system and the underlying reason why it has become hyperactive.
 Liver health should be monitored, as there is increased risk for developing non-alcoholic fatty liver.
 Thyroid problems such as Hashimoto’s are also common.
 Psoriasis patients can be at a higher risk for joint manifestation of the disease (such as psoriatic arthritis) as well as at higher risk for cardiovascular events.

-We don’t want to just fix your skin; we must look at your overall health.
+We can't just fix your skin; we must fix your overall health

 Stress is commonly associated with psoriasis, acting as a catalyst for the onset, as well as exacerbation of the condition.
 Psychodermatology is an emerging field which looks at the impact on the interaction between the mind, the brain and the skin.
 The brain and the skin originate from same layer in embryo, and are under the influence of the same hormones and neurotransmitters.